byteptr/pyfsm/README.md

 - Runtime exceptions:
 Runtime exceptions may occur when FSM definition is syntactically correct but some rules are violated at executing time.
+    * FSMTransitionEvalError: This exeception raise when there is an error evaluating transition conditions.
     * FSMNondisjoinctTransitions : This error may occur when in an executing flow there are bifurcations and two or more transition conditions are true.
     For example, let us suppose the following FSM: